OneIdentity/IdentityManager.ApiSdk/request-properties/readme.md

 FullPath like CONCAT('%',$PC(Parameter1)$,'%')
 ```

-To embed the UID of the logged-in user, you can use the `%useruid%` variable.

 The next five screenshots show how the configuration looks in details and what the resulting UI looks like.

 ![](<images/19.png>)